What’s Next for Liability MSAs?

 Case law examples reveal that Medicare Set Asides are being written for Liability settlements and the future medical recovery amounts have been largely approved by the parties.

+What can we expect from a formal review of Liability Medicare Set Asides?
 Based on current trends, it is reasonable to expect that a review of Liability MSAs will mimic what we have experienced under workers’ compensation.

 Throughout the evolution of the MSP program, more pieces are added to the compliance puzzle each year to create a whole.
 Within the MMSEA Section 111 reporting data, the only piece missing is a field to report the Medicare Set Aside allocation amount.
 Confirmation that Medicare’s future interests are being protected could be required within the reporting data, and it is rumored that this may be a next step in the evolution of the process.
 The Reporting data provides CMS with the ability to measure and ensure compliance with the Medicare Secondary Payer Statute, and comply with the goals of the Affordable Care Act to streamline payer models and improve the fiduciary management of federal healthcare dollars.